TDDD83 Computer Engineering - Bachelor Project

 - group 3 opposes group 10.

 - group 10 opposes group 4.
-Each group member shall go into WebReg and register according to the figure below:
+Each group member must log in to WebReg and register according to the figure below:

-The same principle applies for all WebReg groups.
+The same principle applies to all WebReg groups.
 This means that each group receives feedback from 3 other groups.

-Remember that the opposition shall be done both orally and in writing as described above.
-The written opposition shall be uploaded in Lisam under the respondent's folder where the report is located no later than the same day as the opposition.
+Remember that the opposition must be conducted both orally and in writing as described above.
+The written opposition should be uploaded to Lisam in the respondent's folder where the report is located, no later than the same day as the opposition.

 -

-Go to WebReg to register for an opposition occasion
+Go to WebReg to register for an opposition session.

 2. Presentation

-Each presentation of a bachelor's project shall take 30 minutes.
-The oral presentation must of course be well prepared:
+Each bachelor's thesis presentation should last 30 minutes.
+The oral presentation must, of course, be well-prepared:

-- Reports that are approved for presentation shall be presented.
+- Reports approved for presentation must be presented.

-- The language at the presentation is English or Swedish.
-We recommend English as it sometimes happens that the only person watching the presentation is a PhD student with limited knowledge of Swedish.
-See it as practice in presenting in English - it is not the end of the world if you get stuck on a few words or slip in a Swedish word when you cannot remember the translation.
+- The language of the presentation is English or Swedish.
+We recommend English, as sometimes the only person attending the presentation is a doctoral student with limited Swedish skills.
+Treat this as an exercise in presenting in English – it's not the end of the world if you stumble over a word or slip in a Swedish term when you can't recall the translation.

-- The presentation is about the bachelor's report.
+- The presentation focuses on the bachelor's thesis report.

-- Think through what you want to say and write bullet points.
-30 minutes is a short time and you need to cover a lot, so good preparation is essential.
-The presentation shall serve as an appetiser for the bachelor's report.
-You shall present the research question, give a description of what you have done, what results you arrived at, what problems you encountered and what you did not manage to solve, the results, the conclusions, what you have learned and what experiences you take with you.
-Choose carefully what you want to address.
+- Think through what you want to say and write down key points.
+30 minutes is a short time, and you need to cover a lot, so thorough preparation is essential.
+The presentation should serve as an engaging introduction to the bachelor's thesis report.
+You should present the research question, describe what you have done, the results you have reached, the problems you encountered and what you failed to solve, the findings, conclusions, what you have learned, and the experiences you are taking away.
+Choose carefully what you wish to cover.
 Do not demonstrate the application.

 - Decide yourselves whether to use a PowerPoint presentation or not.

-- During the day there will be several parallel presentations (see WebReg!).
+- There will be several parallel presentations during the day (see WebReg!).

 - Registration for the presentation is done in WebReg

-and it is first come, first served, so you get the time slot in the order you register.
+and it is first-come, first-served, meaning you will get a time slot in the order you register.

-- Each student shall observe 2 different oppositions in addition to the one they conducted (so in addition to their own report and the report they opposed).
-This means that each student attends a total of 4 oppositions for 4 different reports: the opposition on their own report, the respondent's opposition, and opposition on 2 other different reports.
+- Each student must auscultate 2 different oppositions in addition to the one they performed (i.e., beyond their own report and the report they opposed).
+This means each student attends a total of 4 oppositions for 4 different reports: the opposition on their own report, the respondent's opposition, and oppositions on two other distinct reports.

-- During each opposition session the student has registered for, there are a total of 4 reports to be opposed (the student's own report, the report the student opposes, and 2 further reports).
-If the student is present throughout the entire opposition session they have completed the opposition observation.
-E.g. for the WebReg group where groups 4,2,3,10 oppose each other the following applies:
+- During each opposition session the student has registered for, there are a total of 4 reports to be opposed (the student's own report, the report the student is opposing, and two additional reports).
+If the student is present for the entire opposition session, they have completed the opposition auscultation.
+For example, for the WebReg group where groups 4, 2, 3, and 10 oppose each other, the following applies:

-- student from group 4 opposes group 2 and observes reports 3 and 10
+- student from group 4 opposes group 2 and auscultates reports 3 and 10

-- student from group 2 opposes group 3 and observes reports 4 and 10
+- student from group 2 opposes group 3 and auscultates reports 4 and 10

-- student from group 3 opposes group 10 and observes reports 4 and 2
+- student from group 3 opposes group 10 and auscultates reports 4 and 2

-- student from group 10 opposes group 4 and observes reports 2 and 3
+- student from group 10 opposes group 4 and auscultates reports 2 and 3

-- The student must make sure to sign the observation attendance list.
+- The student must ensure they sign the auscultation attendance list.

-- Each student shall attend 2 different presentations that are not their own report or the report they opposed.
+- Each student must attend 2 different presentations that are neither their own report nor the report they opposed.

-- No prior registration is needed to attend an observation.
-You join a presentation session before it starts.
-The student must make sure to sign the observation attendance list.
+- No prior registration is required to attend an auscultation.
+Simply join a presentation session before it begins.
+The student must ensure they sign the auscultation attendance list.

-- E.g. if you belong to group 1 and have opposed group 3, you shall attend two other presentations that are not for group 1 or 3 but for two others and different, e.g. group 7 and 9.
-Note that it must be two different reports you observe, so attending the presentation for group 7 twice counts as one observation.
+- For example, if you belong to group 1 and have opposed group 3, you must attend two other presentations that are not for group 1 or 3, but for two other distinct groups, e.g., group 7 and 9.
+Note that you must auscultate two different reports; attending the presentation for group 7 twice counts as only one auscultation.